Miami (OH) vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have combined for 59 points -- this matchup's over/under -- just once this season.
+- Miami (OH) and its opponents have scored at least 59 points -- this matchup's over/under -- just one time this season.

 - Eastern Michigan and its opponents have combined to score more than 59 points in two games this season.

-- Saturday's over/under is 2.4 points higher than the combined 56.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 56.6, is 2.4 points fewer than Saturday's over/under.

-- The 50.4 combined points per game that these two squads have allowed this season are 8.6 fewer than the 59 total in this contest.
+- These two squads combine to surrender 50.4 points per game, 8.6 fewer than this contest's over/under.

-- The RedHawks and their opponents score an average of 53.3 points per game, 5.7 fewer than Saturday's total.
+- RedHawks games have an average total of 53.3 points this season, 5.7 fewer than Saturday's over/under.

 Miami (OH) Stats and Trends

-- Miami (OH)'s games this year have gone over the total in two out of five opportunities (40%).
+- Miami (OH)'s games this year have hit the over on two of five set point totals (40%).

-- The RedHawks score 24 points per game, comparable to the 25 per contest the Eagles give up.
+- The RedHawks put up 24 points per game, comparable to the 25 per outing the Eagles give up.

-- Miami (OH) is 2-1 against the spread and 2-1 overall this season when the team records more than 25 points.
+- When Miami (OH) records more than 25 points, it is 2-1 against the spread and 2-1 overall.

 - The RedHawks have five giveaways this season, while the Eagles have seven takeaways .